Nature Travel and Wildlife Photo Collections

-The animal photo albums display invertebrate and vertebrate animal species, except for birds that feature in separate photo album collections.
+The animal photo albums display invertebrate and vertebrate animal species, except for birds featured in separate photo album collections.

-Birds (Aves) belong to the vertebrate group of Animals (Animalia) and is the largest in my portfolio comprising approximately 1,350 images.
-Furthermore, there are portraits from around six hundred species and subspecies.
+Belong to the Animals (Animalia) vertebrate group is the largest in my portfolio, comprising around 1,350 images.
+Furthermore, there are portraits from approximately six hundred species and subspecies.
 Moreover, galleries include dimorphic, gender and age photos together with behavioural shots.